 5. How long we keep personal data

 We retain personal data only for a legitimate and lawful reason and only for so long as necessary or required by law.
 We have adopted Records Retention Guidelines which set out the time period for which different categories of data are kept.
-Currently we retain all pupil files given the ongoing Independent Inquiry into Child Sexual Abuse.
-If you have any specific queries about our record retention periods, or wish to request that your personal data is considered for erasure, please contact Mrs Tessa Norgrove, Foundation Bursar, Haberdashers’ Monmouth Schools, 37-39 St Mary’s Street, Monmouth, NP25 3DD.
+Currently we retain all pupil files given the ongoing nationwide Independent Inquiry into Historic Child Sexual Abuse.
+If you have any specific queries about our record retention periods, or wish to request that your personal data is considered for erasure, please contact Mrs Tessa Norgrove, Foundation Bursar and Data Protection Lead, Haberdashers’ Monmouth Schools, St Catherine’s House, 17 Hereford Road, Monmouth, NP25 3HG, email@example.com.

 6. Your rights